 The Bureau keeps a lot of hair on file

 More than 5,000 samples of human and animal hair, in fact.
 “Hair evidence is one of the most common types of evidence encountered in criminal investigations,” writes Cary T. Oien, Unit Chief of the Trace Evidence Unit at the FBI Laboratory.
 When hair is collected from a crime scene, investigators compare it to the cataloged hair on file to determine with relative certainty its ethnicity and from which part of the body it came.
 Find out the ways FBI agents protect their own homes.

 The FBI employs people who glue paper together

 They’re called Forensic Document Examiners, and reconstructing shredded documents is just one of their very specialized jobs.
 Some are handwriting experts who work with cases of contested wills, sports memorabilia fraud, and suicide notes.
 Others examine charred and liquid-soaked documents, decode tire tread and shoe prints, and determine various office machines that may have created a questioned document.
-These are the eight weird jobs you never knew existed.
+These are the 8 weird jobs you never knew existed.